Brewing Coffee

 Pourover Coffee

 This brewing method represents the evolution of drip brewing.
 While the drip brewer was a tremendous improvement on the old percolator (which burned your coffee), a manual pour of hot water on coffee is a great improvement on the drip brewer.
 While a drip brewer can only pour a single stream of hot water into the center of the ground coffee, the manual pourover method allows for better extraction of coffee.
-In other words, for a little work, you get more out of the coffee.
+In other words, for a little extra work, you get more out of the coffee.

 Advantages